A little bit about us

-Brayton Headstart Preschool is an incorporated company with charitable status (number 1151937).
+Brayton Headstart is an incorporated company with charitable status (number 1151937).
 The directors of the company are supported by a voluntary management committee, without whom we cannot operate.
-All parents and carers are welcome to join the committee and help with fundraising and projects to support the playgroup.
+All parents and carers are welcome to join the committee and help with fundraising and projects to support the provision.
 Committee meetings are held at least termly and details of these meetings will always be made available to you.

 All staff are DBS checked and there is always someone on duty with an up to date first aid certificate.

 Monika Wood is our named Special Educational Needs Co-ordinator and Behaviour Co-ordinator.
 Our Local Offer (available in setting, copies on request and on our website) outlines our commitments to working with children with additional needs.

 Brayton Headstart operates a keyperson system, where a member of staff is allocated to a child before they start with us.
 Your keyperson will endeavour to quickly build close trusting relationships with your child and yourself.
 They will carry out regular observations of your child, and work alongside you in ensuring your child receives the best quality care and education from us.
 A list of keypersons is available on the parent’s information board.
 If there are any concerns about your keyperson please see Monika as soon as possible.